This post is also available in: French

 We had lunch at the Restaurace V Ruthardce, located near the Tower of St James in the old town.
 It is considered one of the best restaurants in Kutna Hora, and there’s definitely an emphasis on great food made with love.
 We sat in the garden, a shady space with long communal tables and smaller, more intimate tables under the trees.
 The interior of the restaurant is classic and old, with a large fireplace and heavy wooden tables.
 The food here is delicious, and very clearly the owners care about making the entire experience wonderful.
 I had the fresh fish, which was tasty.
 The drinks menu includes Czech beer or soft drinks.
 Prices are reasonable, and this is a great place for lunch or dinner.

 Factory, a Bistro Cafe Bar

-We had dinner at Factory, a cafe bistro bar located in the centre of town.
+We had dinner at Factory, a cafe bistro bar located in the center of town.
 It is a popular pizza, pasta, and burger bar.
 I had a really great burger, which came with thick, crispy chips and a small side coleslaw.
 They also serve Neapolitan-style pizza (thin, crispy crust), and al dente pasta.
-Factory is a great choice for an easy, inexpensive, delicious lunch or dinner.
+The factory is a great choice for an easy, inexpensive, delicious lunch or dinner.